Connect with others who understand.

 Overview

-Elahere is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat adults with epithelial ovarian, fallopian tube, or primary peritoneal cancer.
-Specifically, Elahere is indicated for use when cancer has failed to respond to up to three previous lines of systemic treatment and is resistant to platinum-based treatment, and cancer cells test positive for folate receptor alpha (FR-alpha) protein.
+Elahere is approved by the U.S. Food and Drug Administration (FDA) for the treatment of adults with folate receptor alpha (FRa)-positive, platinum-resistant epithelial ovarian, fallopian tube, or primary peritoneal cancer.
+To be eligible to use Elahere for treatment, a person must have received one to three prior systemic treatment regimens and be confirmed FRa-positive through an FDA-approved test.
 Elahere is also known by its drug name, mirvetuximab soravtansine-gynx.

 How do I take it?